Hereditarily finite set

-In mathematics and set theory, hereditarily finite sets are defined as finite sets whose elements are all hereditarily finite sets.
-In other words, the set itself is finite, and all of its elements are finite sets, recursively all the way down to the empty set.
+In mathematics, specifically set theory, hereditarily finite sets are defined as finite sets whose elements are all hereditarily finite sets.
+In other words, the set itself is finite and all of its elements are finite sets, recursively down to the empty set.

 Formal definition

 A recursive definition of well-founded hereditarily finite sets is as follows:

-Base case: The empty set is a hereditarily finite set.
+Base case: the empty set is a hereditarily finite set.

-Recursion rule: If $a_1,\dots a_k$ are hereditarily finite, then so is $\{a_1,\dots a_k\}$.
+Recursion rule: if $a_1,\dots a_k$ are hereditarily finite sets, then so is $\{a_1,\dots a_k\}$.

 Only sets that can be built by a finite number of applications of these two rules are hereditarily finite.

 Representation

 This class of sets is naturally ranked by the number of bracket pairs necessary to represent the sets: